 18. Drizzle the chocolate ganache around the edge of the cake, then pour the remainder of the ganache on top of the cake and spread evenly.
 I like to use a squeeze bottle for drizzling around the edges.

-19. Allow the ganache to firm up a bit, then pipe the remainder of the frosting around the top edge of the cake and add an Oreo between each swirl.
+19. Allow the ganache to firm up a bit, then pipe the remainder of the frosting around the top edge of the cake (see my tips on making a chocolate drip cake) and add an Oreo between each swirl.
 I used Ateco tip 847.

 20. Sprinkle a few Oreo crumbs onto to the cake, if desired, then serve.
 Cake is best when well covered for 3-4 days.

 Keywords: oreo dessert recipe, chocolate cake recipe, oreo cake recipe, chocolate oreo cake, oreo lovers dessert, oreo dessert ideas